-Slow-cooking duck breast.Place the cold duck breast into a pan and fry the skin side first.
-After slow cooking, grill for 3 to 5 minutes until crispy.The slow-cooked meat is not as hot asSo that the roasted meat does not cool so quickly, warm the plates and serve the sauces very hot.
+Slow-cooking duck breast.
+Place the cold duck breast into a pan and fry the skin side first.
+After slow cooking, grill for 3 to 5 minutes until crispy.
+The slow-cooked meat is not as hot as conventionally roasted meat.
+So that the roasted meat does not cool so quickly, warm the plates and serve the sauces very hot.